ripx80/site/content/posts/05-nftables-router.md

 [flowtables](https://wiki.nftables.org/wiki-nftables/index.php/Flowtables) allow you to accelerate packet forwarding in software (and in hardware if your nic supports it) by using a conntrack-based network stack bypass. for example you can skip the default flow of rules and use the ingress flow and then redirect directly to the forward chain, too speed up your routing.

-on nixos you must disable ```nix networking.nftables.checkRuleset = false;``` because the ruleset checker will not work with flowtables at the [moment](https://discourse.nixos.org/t/nftables-could-not-process-rule-no-such-file-or-directory/33031).
+on nixos you should disable ```nix networking.nftables.checkRuleset = false;``` because the ruleset checker will not work with flowtables at the [moment](https://discourse.nixos.org/t/nftables-could-not-process-rule-no-such-file-or-directory/33031).
+remember: only stable interfaces can be used with the **ingress hook**.

 in this example the flow will go from **wg0** to **eth0** direct from **ingress** to **forward** for tcp and upd traffic.